-You see, we cook the bacon first and render all its fat.
+We cook the bacon first and render all the fat.
 Then, instead of cooking the chicken in oil or butter, we use the bacon fat.

-After three minutes or so, the chicken will be browned and the pan clean.
-Give it a squeeze of fresh lime and you’re ready for taco assembly.
+After a few minutes, the chicken will be browned and the pan clean.
+Add a squeeze of fresh lime and you’re ready for taco assembly.

-- Thinly sliced raw onions that have sat in warm water for 10 minutes (which makes them less pungent) OR pickled red onions (click for recipe).
+- Thinly sliced raw onions that have sat in warm water for 10 minutes (which makes them less pungent) OR pickled onions — see our pickled red onions recipe.
 Love them so much.

 - Sour cream or, if you can find it, “crema.”
 Think thinner than sour cream, more flavorful and what a Mexican creme fraiche would taste like.
 It’s completely awesome.

-- Avocado slices or guacamole (click for recipe).
+- Avocado slices or guacamole — see our see our guacamole recipe

 - Shredded cabbage, lettuce and/or Cilantro – it’s bright, fresh and green.